 What are Test and Trace Support Payments?

-From 28 September 2020, individuals may be entitled to a Test and Trace Support Payment or discretionary support payment of £500.
-This is to support people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.
-From 10 December 2020 you may also apply for a payment if you have been identified as a close contact by the NHS COVID-19 App.
+Individuals may be entitled to a Test and Trace Support Payment or discretionary support payment of £500.
+This is to support people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace or have been identified as a close contact by the NHS COVID-19 App and will lose income as a result.
+From 8 March 2021 you may also apply for a payment if you are the parent or guardian of a child or young person in the same household and need to take time off work to care for them while they self-isolate.

 The Test and Trace Payment is taxable if you are a taxpayer but it is not subject to National Insurance Contributions.
 HMRC will automatically collect tax from your pay through your tax code.
 If you are self-employed you should report the payment on their 20/21 Self-Assessment tax return.